 NIthya Raman

-As mayor my commitments to the city are:
+As mayor, my commitments are:

 Make sure Angelenos have a home they can afford.